Axemasta/XamLog/README.md

 <span style="color:red"><strong>This repository is currently under construction, once the lib is functional, I will start contributing to the other folders (docs, art, tests etc).</strong></span>

+## Intended Features

+* Create a log.txt file in the app's document folder
+* Provide interface to output message to debug/console/logfile
+* Add the concept of logging level where all info is logged in debug & only important in release
+* Add global exception handler to an app (using appdomain)

 ## Documentation